Classical analogue to the Kitaev model and Majorana-like topological bound states: Conclusions

 \section{Conclusions}

-In this study, we investigated a simple yet topologically nontrivial classical mechanical system---a 1D spring-mass chains---that resembles the electronic Kitaev chain and the associated Majorana bound states.
+In this study, we investigated a simple yet topologically nontrivial classical mechanical system, that is a 1D spring-mass chain.
+Using a combination of theoretical and numerical methodologies, we showed that in certain ranges of the parameters the system resembles the electronic Kitaev chain, hence giving rise to topological states that are reminiscent of Majorana bound states.

-We developed a mathematical description for the classical mechanical system that closely resembles the second quantization formalism in quantum mechanics and that efficiently handles many-body problems.
-Under such description, the Hamiltonian function of the 1D mechanical chain behaves analogously to the Hamiltonian operator of the 1D electronic superconducting Kitaev's model rather than the semiconducting (SSH or Rice-Mele) models due to the emerging Cooper-pair-like terms.
+We developed a mathematical description applicable to classical mechanical systems that closely resembles the second quantization formalism in quantum mechanics and that efficiently handles many-body problems. {\ed{ The second quantization formalism is extensively used in solid state physics to describe the behavior of electrons in crystals.
+Despite its different physical foundation, the proposed classical description shares a highly correlated mathematical structure that allows a deeper understanding of the classical system and of the parameters that contribute to its global behavior.
+The proposed method does not apply only to spring-mass systems but also to continuous systems such as networks of coupled acoustic resonators or elastic phononic lattices.
+In addition to providing an alternative tool for analyzing complex classical systems, this approach also offers a new way to synthesize and correlate nontrivial classical systems to their quantum mechanical counterparts. }} Under such description, the Hamiltonian function of the 1D mechanical chain is shown to take a form analogous to the Hamiltonian operator of the 1D electronic superconducting Kitaev's model (rather than the semiconducting forms characteristic of either the SSH or the Rice-Mele models) due to the emergence of Cooper-pair-like terms.

-Notwithstanding, the quantum and classical systems follow distinct sets of governing equations, hence resulting in different system matrices.
+Notwithstanding, the quantum and classical systems are fundamentally different and follow distinct sets of governing equations, hence resulting in different system matrices.
 Although the classical system does not possess a BdG-Hamiltonian-like system matrix, physics analogous to those of systems with BdG-Hamiltonians can still be replicated by introducing additional symmetries.
-We show that when the mechanical chain is dimerized (with alternating mass and spring constants in the particles), the synthetic particle-hole symmetry (a key elements for the emergence of Majorana-like zero modes) is reformulated by involving the inversion and chiral (sublattice) symmetry of the chain, while the squared eigenfrequency spectrum exhibits symmetry about a reference level.
+We show that when the mechanical chain is dimerized (with alternating mass and spring constants within the equivalent particle system), the synthetic particle-hole symmetry (a key element for the emergence of Majorana-like zero modes) is reformulated by involving the inversion and chiral (sublattice) symmetry of the chain, and the squared eigenfrequency spectrum exhibits symmetry about a reference frequency level.